Tampa Criminal Defense Attorneys | Avoiding a Criminal Conviction is Our Top Priority

 No one wants to be convicted of a crime.
 What many people may not realize is the long-term consequences a criminal conviction can have on their career prospects.
 A criminal conviction can hurt your career and professional license.
-When we represent a client, we always make sure that they understand the consequences a criminal conviction will have not only in the short-term, but for their long-term careers as well.
+When our Tampa criminal defense lawyers represent a client, we always make sure that they understand the consequences a criminal conviction will have not only in the short-term, but for their long-term careers as well.

 No criminal charge is minor.
-We never tell our clients to accept a conviction unless there are no other alternatives.
+As a criminal defense law firm in Tampa, we never tell our clients to accept a conviction unless there are no other alternatives.
 If there are defenses to your criminal charge we will present the best case possible and work to have the case dismissed.

 PROTECTING YOUR CAREER

 Many job applications today require a background check.
 Some employers even require a background check at least two years.
 No one wants a criminal conviction to follow them for the rest of their careers.
-That’s why our top priority in your criminal case is avoiding a conviction.
+That’s why our Tampa criminal lawyer’s top priority in your criminal case is avoiding a conviction.